Incoming exchange students

 Welcome activities at Stockholm Business School

 The Business Student Association (Föreningen Ekonomerna) organise a buddy program called Fadderiet at the start of every semester which matches up international and Swedish students for a variety of social events, including dinners, sightseeing, an international cruise, and more.
 This is a great way for exchange students to get to know Swedish students and the city of Stockholm.
 The events are generally well-perceived and sometimes there are only a limited number of spots available, so be sure tor egister for each event as soon as possible.
 More information about the Buddy program will be sent to you closer to the time of your arrival.

-Find Stockholm University and SBS
+Find Stockholm Business School and Stockholm University

-Read more about the rules for travelcards from SL, Stockholm Public Transport.
+Read more about the rules for travelcards from SL, Stockholm Public Transport

 A valid student ID card from Stockholm University (or another Swedish university) is required for use of a student travel card, when you arrive it can be a good idea to buy a weekly pass or a three-day pass when you first arrive.
 These can also be bought at SL ticket offices, the ticket windows at subway stations, and many newsstands.